shrideio/shoebox/src/ci/README.md

         $ sudo git push origin master
         ```

-        > IMPORTANT: `git push` should trigger a build, if not then modify the `.trigger` file in the project directory, and commit and push the change fro triggering a build.
+        > IMPORTANT: `git push` should trigger a build, otherwise, modify the `.trigger` file in the project directory and commit and push the change for triggering a build.

-        Navigate to ci._yourdomain.com_ and click the repository name, ci.build.sample, to open the details page and then open the _ACTIVITY FEED_ tab for checking the build status.
+      - Navigate to ci._yourdomain.com_ and click the repository name, ci.build.sample, to open the details page and then open the _ACTIVITY FEED_ tab for checking the build status.

         - If the build is successful (green (✓) checkmark icon) it should create a _ci.build.sample_ Docker image in the Docker registry (check `registryiu`_.yourdomain.com_).
 Verify the image Create a container from the image and pulling the endpoint which should display the baked-in message from the `hello_world` secret.

           > WARNING: Do not forget to replace _[yourdomain.com]_ with the actual value.